yasslab/qiita-team-reporter/README.md

-# Qiita:Team Bot
+# Qiita:Team Reporter

-Post work-in-progress report to Qiita:Team periodically.
+This creates a report based on your daily reports in Qiita:Team.

 Copyright &copy; 2017 [YassLab](https://yasslab.jp/)